Attorneys make final case to jurors in Ahmaud Arbery’s death

 Arbery’s killing became part of a larger national reckoning on racial injustice after a graphic video of his death leaked online two months later.
 Though prosecutors did not argue that racism motivated the killing, federal authorities have charged all three men with hate crimes, alleging that they chased and killed Arbery because he was Black.

-Father and son Greg and Travis McMichael grabbed guns and pursued Arbery in a pickup truck after spotting him running in their neighborhood on Feb.
+Father and son Greg and Travis McMichael grabbed guns and pursued Arbery in a pickup truck after spotting him running through their subdivision on Feb.
 23, 2020.
 A neighbor, William “Roddie” Bryan, joined the chase and recorded the video of Travis McMichael opening fire as Arbery threw punches and grabbed for his shotgun.

 No one was charged in the killing until Bryan’s video leaked and the Georgia Bureau of Investigation took over the case from local police.
-All three men face counts of murder and other charges.
+All three men are charged with murder and other offenses.

-Prosector Linda Dunikoski told the jury the defendants had no evidence Arbery had committed crimes in their neighborhood, but instead acted on assumptions based on neighborhood gossip and speculative social media posts.
+Prosecutor Linda Dunikoski told the jury the defendants had no evidence Arbery committed crimes but instead acted on assumptions based on neighborhood gossip and speculative social media posts.

-“They made the decision to attack Ahmaud Arbery in their driveways because he was a Black man running down their street,” Dunikoski said.
+“They made the decision to attack Ahmaud Arbery in their driveways because he was a Black man running down the street,” Dunikoski said.
 She added: “They shot and killed him.
-Not because he was a threat to them.
-But because he wouldn’t stop and talk to them.”
+Not because he was a threat to them but because he wouldn’t stop and talk to them.”

 Defense attorneys say the men suspected Arbery had burglarized a house under construction and intended to hold him until police arrived.
-None of the videos showed him stealing or damaging anything.
+Security cameras recorded Arbery inside the house five times, but none of the videos showed him stealing or damaging anything.

 Dunikoski said the McMichaels and Bryan chased Arbery for five minutes, using their trucks to cut him off, run him off the road and otherwise prevent him from fleeing.
-And she repeated Greg Michael’s words to local police after the shooting that Arbery was “trapped like a rat.”
+She repeated Greg Michael’s words to local police after the shooting that Arbery was “trapped like a rat.”

 Bryan recorded Travis McMichael standing with a shotgun outside the driver’s side door of his idling truck when Arbery approched on foot, then ran around the passenger side.
 They met in front of the truck, which blocked the camera’s view, when Travis McMichael fired the first of three shotgun blasts.
 The video shows Arbery punching him and grabbing for the gun as two more shots are fired, then Arbery turns to try to run again before falling facedown in the street.